-The Bible says it is possible for a professing Christian to apostatize, falling away from the gospel of Christ.

-An apostate is one who has adopted Christianity as his religion and advances into it to some degree, but then turns back to his original paganism or old religion.
-He is one who has had intellectual knowledge of Christ and experienced many of the external benefits of Christianity and yet has no true saving faith.

-No true Christian can ever become an apostate because a true Christian has been born again and is numbered among the elect.
-No elect person can apostatize.

-An apostate, however, turns completely from his profession of faith in Christ and wants nothing to do with Christ and may actively work against Him.
+- A. The Bible says it is possible for a professing Christian to apostatize, that is, to fall away from the Gospel of Christ. - B. An apostate is one who has adopted Christianity as his religion and advances into it to some degree, but then turns back to his original paganism or old religion.
+He is one who has had intellectual knowledge of Christ and experienced many of the eternal benefits of Christianity and yet has no true saving faith. - C. No true Christian can ever become an apostate because a true Christian has been born again and is numbered among the Elect. - D. An apostate, however, turns completely from his profession of faith in Christ and wants nothing to do with Christ and may actively work against Him.
 He has professed faith in Christ with intellectual knowledge of Him, but because his heart is hardened by the sin of unbelief, he refuses to genuinely believe, yield and submit to Christ.
-He eventually leaves Christ and turns away from true Christianity.
+He eventually leaves Christ and denounces true Christianity.

+II.
 BACKGROUND FOR THE BOOK OF HEBREWS

-Hebrews was written to professing Hebrew-Christians who were doubting their faith in Christ and were seriously contemplating going back into Judaism.
-The author is convinced that the great majority of the Hebrew-Christians to whom he was writing were saved, but he is concerned about some of them, for their actions did not give evidence of true saving faith.

-The author gives a warning to these professing Christians in order to cause them to examine the reality of their faith and to determine whether they are really saved.
+- A. Hebrews is written to professing Hebrew-Christians who were doubting their faith in Christ and were seriously contemplating going back into Judaism.
+The author is convinced that the great majority of his readers were saved, but he is concerned about some of them, for their actions did not give evidence of this saving faith. - B. The author gives a warning to these professing Christians in order to cause them to examine the reality of their faith and to determine whether they are really saved.
 These warnings are designed to show the terrible consequences of turning from Christ and becoming an apostate (cf. Heb.
-3:12 - "turns away" is the Greek apostaini which should be translated "apostatize").
+3:12 "turning away" is the Greek apostaini which should be translated "apostatize").